sarapearce/ltotv-receptar-child/README.md

 # ltotv-receptar-child
-Child theme for ltotv rebranding relaunch
+Child theme for ltotv new website